Ohio Guard to distribute food; unemployment claims top 100K - WHIZ News

 THE NEW REALITY

-DeWine activated the National Guard members to package, transport and distribute food to needy communities, including rural areas.
+DeWine activated the National Guard members to package, transport and distribute food in needy communities, including rural areas.
+DeWine also urged all Ohioans to fly the flag as a show of faith.
 Grocery stores, including Cincinnati-based Kroger, have reduced hours to allow for overnight cleaning and restocking, as mornings often bring shopping surges.

+The state is making it easier for more doctors in more specialty areas to provide consultations online or over the phone.
+State Supreme Court Chief Justice Maureen O’Connor is urging courts to put off trials when possible, lower bonds to reduce jail populations and conduct hearings by video.
+She’s making $4 million available for courts to add video conferencing.

 The Ohio Natural Resources Department temporarily closed the state’s nine lodges, while Attorney General Dave Yost warned against scams such as groups offering a coronavirus cure or vaccine.